 Intermittent Fasting 101

-I decided to do the research for you and tackle the FAQ’s for you here.
+I decided to do the research for you and tackle the FAQ’s on this weight loss method for you here.

 - Are there different types of intermittent fasting?